MusoeVOzodbeK/Unicraft-Clone/README.md

-## Actually you can view seti with
+## Actually you can view site with
 https://unicraft-clone.netlify.app/